Developer Guide

 -

-The concrete implementation of these methods lies in the MainWindow
+The concrete implementation of these methods lies in the MainWindow, SidebarTab, and SingletonUiState, with MainWindow and SidebarTab being Observer and SingletonUiState being Observable

 Given below is an example usage scenario and how the sidebar view mechanism behaves at each step.